 - Following complaints from private individuals under Section 10 of the Petty Sessions (Ireland) Act 1851

 - Under the process for non-payment of fixed charge fines

-- Name and address of the complaintant
+- The name and address of the complainant

-When the information has been put before the judge, he/she must decide whether it justifies a summons.
-If the judge issues a summons it will require the alleged offender to appear at a sitting of the court.
+The judge reviews this information and decides if it justifies a summons.
+If the judge issues a summons the alleged offender will have to appear at a sitting of the court.
 This process is rarely used by the Gardaí.

 - The name and address of the person against whom the complaint is made